 I got the idea for this post as I’ve been reading the book The Slight Edge by Jeff Olson this week.
 (On a side note, I highly recommend the book).

-So I decided to apply this idea to emergency preparedness – I asked myself: “What are small things that those new to emergency preparedness could do consistently?”
+So, I decided to apply this idea to emergency preparedness – I asked myself: “What are small things that those new to emergency preparedness could do consistently?”
 That is how I came up with the following 5 ways to easily get started on emergency preparedness.

-The First Way to Easily Get Started On Emergency Preparedness:
+#1 Way to Easily Get Started On Emergency Preparedness:

 Read one article about emergency preparedness every week.